-You will find instructions for each of the above menu items in the following subsections.
+You will find a complete description and instructions for each of the above menu items on the following subsections.

 5.9.1 Entering Programming Mode

 - The unit must be in Normal mode to enter Programming mode. - The factory 4-digit Programming code is 1234. - If a Programming code is not entered within five seconds, the unit returns to Normal mode.